spacemeshos/poet2/readme.md

 ## MVP main use case
 The following steps describe a basic incremental POET2 protocol execution between a prover and a verifier as defined in section 4 of the POET2 paper.
 The happy-path for the use case is for the verifier to complete the protocol, e.g., not abort it in any step.
 The MVP should correctly implement this use case.

-Prover and verifiers agree on initial constants w=256, t=32, and H=sha256().
+The prover and the verifier agree on initial constants w=256, t=32, and H=sha256().
 They also need to agree on the binary encoding and decoding of the data exchanged between them.

-1. Verifier generates a random challenge x (w-bits long) and sends it to the prover
+1. Verifier generates a random challenge x (w-bits long) and sends it together with n to the prover
 2. Prover computes a proof `p(x, n)` by executing `Prove(x, n)`
 3. Prover sends `p(x, n)` to the Verifier
 4. Prover increments the proof by executing `Inc(x, p, n, n')` where `n' = n + 1` to compute and generate `p1(x, n')`